ShareX/sharex.github.io/docs/custom-uploader.md

 * Thumbnail URL
 * Error message

-These text boxes can be used to parse the response to get the URL result.
-If the response only contains a URL, then there is no need to write anything in the URL text box.
+These text boxes can be used to parse URLs from the response.
+If the response contains only a URL, you do not need to enter anything in the URL text box.

 Make sure to also parse the error message so ShareX can show a user-friendly error message.